- Cornell Law School, J.D., May 2007

 - University of Southern California, B.S., Business Administration, magna cum laude, May 2004

-In 2007, Ms. Russo was the recipient of the Pillsbury Stimson Pro Bono Fellowship and spent her fellowship year working for Human Rights Watch, one of the world’s leading independent organizations dedicated to defending and protecting human rights.
+In 2007, Ms. Edgerton was the recipient of the Pillsbury Stimson Pro Bono Fellowship and spent her fellowship year working for Human Rights Watch, one of the world’s leading independent organizations dedicated to defending and protecting human rights.

 Associations, Memberships & Awards